lorenzopollastrini/infovis-tree-drawing/README.md

 * Peter Eades' Spring Embedder (denoted as _classical algorithm_);
 * Spring Embedder variant (denoted as _incremental algorithm_), where the layers of the tree are introduced incrementally (starting from the root), i.e., each layer of the tree is introduced in the drawing only after the drawing of the previous layer has reached equilibrium.
+The initial positions of the nodes of a layer are determined in a way that facilitates convergence.

 The root node of the tree is highlighted in red.